Ragul-22/Counter-Design-in-opensource-tool./README.md

-step 6: Type "openroad openroad.tcl" in the terminal directly. step 7: After successful completion of openroad tool in that type "gui::show" - it will open the gui window. step 8: Openroad flow is completed ,the .def and .odb files are created. step 9: Open the terminal and type "klayout -rm klayout.py" - it will open the klayout tool with floorplan view.
+step 6: Type "openroad openroad.tcl" in the terminal directly. step 7: After successful completion of openroad tool in that type "gui::show" - it will open the gui window. step 8: Openroad flow is completed ,the .def and .odb files are created.

+Note Before opening Klayout detete "sky130_fd_sc_hd_merged.lef" this file form the folter, if not remove this file klayout show duplicat file and design unable to load.

+step 9: Open the terminal and type "klayout -rm klayout.py" - it will open the klayout tool with floorplan view.

 The Klayout tool takes the output file .def form the openroad.